-To review and scrutinise action and decisions taken by the Commissioner
+• To review and scrutinise actions and decisions taken by the Commissioner

-At each meeting, the Panel considers an information bulletin which summarises both the decisions taken by the Commissioner and the range of activity he has undertaken, in the period between one meeting and the next.
+The Panel considers an information bulletin at each meeting, which summarises both the decisions taken by the Commissioner and the range of activity he has undertaken in the period between one meeting and the next.
 This provides an opportunity for the Panel to publicly hold the Commissioner to account for the full extent of his actions in a timely way.
 You can read the bulletins and the issues discussed by viewing our agendas and minutes.
-The Panel agreed a local protocol with the PCC, setting out ways of working, and endorsed the draft PCC Succession Plan, noting the steps to be taken in the event of a PCC vacancy or incapacitation, and the legislative arrangements for the appointment of an 'acting' PCC.